This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Support services, such as an elastic bandage, splint, brace, or cast may be needed.
-These devices limit your movement and protect your joint.
+such as an elastic bandage, splint, brace, or cast may be needed.
+These devices limit movement and protect the joint.
 You may need to use crutches if the sprain is in your leg.
 This will help decrease your pain as you move around.

 - Rest your joint so that it can heal.
 Return to normal activities as directed.